goropikari/Notifier.jl/README.md

 ```

-If you use "email" function frequently, I recommend you to register your email address by "register_email" functio.
+If you use "email" function frequently, I recommend you to register your email address by "register_email" function.
 ```Julia
 	julia> register_email()
 	Type your desired recipient e-mail address to receive a notification.